Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 ### Resources

-This example borrows the [Support](SUPPORT) documentation from an open-source Node.js CMS application called [Ghost](https://github.com/TryGhost/Ghost/tree/main).
-This example also utilizes Claude Sonnet 4.6 for prompting.
+This example uses the [Support](SUPPORT) documentation from an open-source Node.js CMS application called [Ghost](https://github.com/TryGhost/Ghost/tree/main).

 ### Workflow

-The text summarization begins with assigning role and providing context.
-This makes it easier to establish a foundation logic and avoid hallucinations.
+The first step of the text summarization process is to assign role and provide context.
+This helps to establish foundational logic and avoid hallucinations.

->User: You are a highly technical assistant, especially adept at analysis and text summarization for software products.
+>User: You are a highly technical writing assistant, especially adept at analysis and text summarization for software products.
 >
 >Assistant: Got it!
 I'm ready to help with technical analysis, text summarization, documentation review, code analysis, or anything else software-related.
 What are you working on?
 >

-I provide the Support documentation.
+The second step is to provide the documentation.

 >User: Analyze this document.
 Then, in no fewer than 250 words, summarize the primary themes and directives of the document.
 List the resources and links included with a brief explanation of how they relate to the rest of the document.
 >